Wondering about the eviction process in Arizona?

 The warranty of habitability in Arizona law stipulates the basic health, safety, and building codes.
 Examples of such violations include damaging the unit’s electrical wiring or providing harbor for rodents or bugs.

 In such instances, the notice a landlord must serve the tenant is a 5-Day Notice to Comply.
-If the tenant still remains on the property and doesn’t correct the issue, you can move to the next step.
+If the tenant still remains on the property and doesn’t correct the issue, landlords can move to the next step.

 2. Summons & Complaint

 After providing an eviction notice, if the tenant doesn't move out after the notice expires, the first step in an eviction lawsuit is to go to court and file a complaint.
-Normally, filing a complaint means landlords will pay $63 in filing fees
+Normally, filing a complaint means landlords will pay $63 in filing fees.

 Once landlords have filed the complaint and made the filing fees payment for the complaint, the court serves the tenant with a summon on the same day.
 A certified process server will then serve it to the tenant.